ELK CREEK PROJECT

 Niobium is a relatively scarce metal and there are only three primary Niobium mines in the world today.
-But growing demand has created a global market value of >$2 billion, according to Roskill.
+But growing demand has created a global market value of >$5 billion.
 Niobium is considered so critical by the U.S. that it is one of a small handful of metals that the National Defense Stockpile purchases, according to DoD Strategic and Critical Materials reports.

 What We Intend to Produce

-According to NioCorp’s April 2019 Feasibility Study, the Elk Creek Project is expected to produce the following over its 36-year operating life.
+According to NioCorp’s June 2022 Feasibility Study, the Elk Creek Project is expected to produce the following over its 38-year operating life:

-Ferroniobium (FeNb): An average of 7,220 tonnes per annum (tpa) of ferroniobium, a crucial component in high strength, low-alloy (HSLA) steel that is increasingly used in bridges and other large infrastructure projects, as well as in high pressure oil and gas pipelines, steel-chassis vehicles, commercial aviation, aerospace, defense systems, and in many other applications.
+Ferroniobium (FeNb): An average of 7,348 tonnes per annum (tpa) of ferroniobium, a crucial component in high strength, low-alloy (HSLA) steel that is increasingly used in bridges and other large infrastructure projects, as well as in high-pressure oil and gas pipelines, steel-chassis vehicles, commercial aviation, aerospace, defense systems, and in many other applications.
 Niobium also is a component of superalloys used in nearly all jet engines and power generation turbines.

 Scandium Trioxide (Sc2O3): An average of 102 tpa of scandium trioxide.
 Scandium has important uses in environmentally preferred Solid Oxide Fuel Cells, as well as in ultra-high-performance aluminum alloys.
 Scandium greatly strengthens aluminum alloys and allows them to be reliably welded, which presents revolutionary potential for the commercial airline industry.
 For example, between $1.0-$1.5 million of scandium oxide in a single airliner offers $21-27 million in net present value fuel savings.